Written by guest blogger Matt Sullivan, Regional Director – West at Akumina

 The gravitational pull of my couch was too much to fight and I found myself being bludgeoned with this content to the point that I started to actually say things like, “Wait, let’s do one more episode.
 I need to see what Tamra does.”

-Thankfully, I was able to escape back to the office, but I also started to realize that there were some lessons from reality television that could be applied to Employee Experience.
+Thankfully, I was able to escape back to the office, but I also started to realize that there were some lessons from reality television that could be applied to Employee Experience management.
 It may be a bumpy ride, but stay with me on this one.

 Everything Depends on Clear Communication